-5. Strain out fiber by pouring into nut milk bag and squeeze or “milk.”
+- Strain out fiber by pouring it into a nut milk bag and squeeze out “milk.”

 - Serve or jar and refrigerate (keeps up to three days if cold and un-opened).
 The cream will rise after a few minutes, which you can utilize as a substitute to heavy cream in any favorite recipe.